 GB719 Independent Study

 GB742 Advanced Marketing Strategy

 GB743 Health Care Marketing

-GB744 New Product Development and Management
+GB744 New Product Development and

+Management

 GB745 Electronic Commerce Marketing

-GB746 Promotional Strategy
+GB746 Strategies for Marketing Communication

 GB747 Special Topics in Marketing

-GB748 International Marketing: Study Tour
+GB748 International Marketing

 GB780 Pricing Strategy

+May be offered as a study tour.

 GB500 Fundamentals of Math for Business (2.00 cr.)
 Reviews and develops the mathematical tools needed for MBA-level coursework.
 Students learn how to solve quantitative problems from a variety of business disciplines and how to relate the basic mathematical tools to business decision-making.
 Topics include algebra, functions, equations, lines and graphs, and financial applications.

 GB600 Statistical Applications in Business (3.00 cr.)
 Prerequisite: GB500 or equivalent.
-Introduces students to a systematic approach to problem solving through the application of quantitative models and statistical methods for decision-making.
+Introduces students to a systematic approach to problem solving through to a systematic approach to problem solving through the application of quantitative models and statistical methods for decision-making.
 The intent is to create a synthesis in which students gain an appreciation for applications of formal models and statistics in a variety of decision-making environments.
 Excel and cases are used.
 Intermediate Excel skills required.